-Illustration is the art of making ideas communicate through visual art.
+Illustrators tell stories, express ideas and communicate through visual art.
 The profession spans a wide range of applications, encompassing graphic novels, scientific illustration, visual development for animation and games, children’s books, interactive illustration and anything an illustrator can bring to life.
 The field includes editorial, advertising, and product illustration.
 Given the vast array of opportunities, today’s illustrators must understand how to communicate effectively with a chosen medium and situate their work professionally within a particular market.
 Students in the illustration emphasis receive instruction in conceptual illustration, digital illustration, rendering, perspective, painting, exhibition preparation, professional practices and the use of various artistic and illustration techniques.
 Students must master a multitude of digital and traditional tools in preparation for a professional illustration career.

-For more information and program details, please see our program brochure and the Illustration Curriculum and Advising Sheet
+For more information and program details, please see our program brochure and the Illustration Curriculum and Advising Form.

 Feel free to contact the faculty directly with any questions or to schedule a visit: